What it means for you

 - has received a contribution in the current or previous financial year

-If the ATO are unable to transfer your super to an active account, they will retain your money and you’ll pay no fees but you will not accumulate an investment return.
+If the ATO are unable to transfer your super to an active account, they will retain your money and you’ll pay no fees, but you won’t earn market investment returns.

-When you claim your super from the ATO any interest due will be paid to you.
-Interest paid is based on the Consumer Price Index (CPI).
+When you claim your super from the ATO, interest will be paid based on their calculation method.

 If you have less than $200 or you are aged over 65

-If you have less than $200 or you are aged over 65 years, the ATO will make a direct payment to you via the account or address details they have on file for you and where possible, contact you to let you know.
+If you have less than $200 or you are aged 65 or over, the ATO will make a direct payment to you via the account or address details they have on file for you and where possible, contact you to let you know.

 Reactivating your account